ShadowsocksR-Live/iShadowsocksR/README.md

 cd Library/openssl
 ./build-libssl.sh                          # build OpenSSL library
 ```
-Then open `Potatso.xcworkspace` with `Xcode` to Build and Run the project.
+Then open `iShadowsocksR.xcworkspace` with `Xcode` to Build and Run the project.
 Done.

 ## Tips

-- If you are a China mainland developer, you must set your git with proxy, such as SOCKS5 etc, or you can not pull some submodules because of `GFW`.
+- If you are a China mainland developer, you must set your git with proxy, such as SOCKS5 etc., or you can not pull some submodules because of `GFW`.
 Like this:
 ```
 # Enable Proxy settings
 git config --global http.proxy socks5://127.0.0.1:1080